 Think of your core muscles—the ones in your abdomen, back, and pelvis—as a natural corset that supports your spine.
 When these muscles are weak, your spinal discs have to bear more of the load, which can contribute to issues like bulging discs.
 A key part of physical therapy is strengthening this support system.
 Your therapist will guide you through specific, controlled exercises designed to build core stability without straining your back.
 This isn't about doing endless crunches; it's about activating the deep, stabilizing muscles that are crucial for a healthy spine.
 A stronger core means less pressure on your discs and a solid foundation for all your movements.

-Hands-On Therapy and Traction
+The Role of Manual Therapy and Traction

 Physical therapy is more than just exercise.
 It often includes hands-on techniques that can provide significant pain relief and improve mobility.
 Your therapist might use manual therapy to gently mobilize your spine and release tight muscles that are contributing to your pain.
 Another common technique is spinal traction.
 This involves gently stretching the spine to create space between the vertebrae, which can help relieve pressure on the bulging disc and any compressed nerves.
 These hands-on approaches can lessen pain and improve daily function, making it easier for you to participate in your strengthening exercises and get back to your routine.